A man is handed the bill at a restaurant.

 Can a high credit utilization ratio hurt your credit score?

-Credit utilization is one of the factors that significantly impact credit scores.
-Using a large portion of your available credit can lower your score.
+Credit utilization is one of the factors that can significantly impact credit scores.
+Using a large portion of your available credit can lower your score because it signals you might be over extended and at risk of not being able to make your payments.
+A low credit utilization rate points to better borrowing habits.

-Lenders usually report your account balances to credit bureaus at the end of your billing cycles, typically every 30 to 45 days, according to Experian.
-That means credit bureaus can’t see your daily credit card balances; they only know the amount you owe on your monthly billing statements, which is the amount reflected on your credit report and score as amounts owed.
+Lenders usually report your account balances to credit bureaus at the end of your billing cycle, about every 30 to 45 days.
+That means a credit bureau can’t see your daily credit card balances; they only know the amount you owe on your monthly billing statements, which is the amount reflected on your credit report and score as amounts owed.

 Say you make a large purchase on one of your credit cards and don’t make a payment towards it before the credit card company issues your monthly statement.
 In that case, the credit utilization on your credit report will reflect the large purchase.
 This could increase your utilization and potentially lower your credit score.
 However, your credit score should bounce back once you pay off the balance.